jorendorff/gc-in-50-lines/README.md

 And since your computer&rsquo;s memory is a finite resource, memory management is also about freeing up memory so it can be reused.

-As an application programmer, you don&rsquo;t do memory management.
+As an application programmer, you don&rsquo;t do memory management for every single object in your program.
 But somebody has to.
 The system does it for you.
+Right?

+How does that work?

 It turns out garbage collection is of a piece with allocation and other memory management tasks.
 Not independent.